Compensation for Defective Products

 Defective products are responsible for hundreds of thousands of injuries every year.
 From defective car parts to dangerous drugs to baby blankets, product defects are present in every aspect of our lives.
 Product makers owe a duty to only place safe products on the market, yet time and again manufacturers place their duty to their shareholders to make a profit ahead of their duty to public safety.
 When this occurs, the lawyers at the Law Offices of J.J.
-Talbott in Pensacola come to the aid of injury victims.
+Talbott in Pensacola come to the aid of injury victims in all forms.
 We stand up for the rights of the consumer and are not afraid to take on the automotive and pharmaceutical giants of big industry.
 In Florida and Alabama, contact us when you or a loved one are harmed by a defective product.

 Strict Liability for Product Defects